Undergraduate students in a criminology study session, Monica Partridge Building

 About modules

-The above is a sample of the typical modules we offer but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
-Modules (including methods of assessment) may change or be updated, or modules may be cancelled, over the duration of the course due to a number of reasons such as curriculum developments or staffing changes.
-This content was last updated on Friday 3 March 2023.
+The above is a sample of the typical modules we offer, but is not intended to be construed or relied on as a definitive list of what might be available in any given year.
+This content was last updated on Wednesday 5 November 2025.
+Due to timetabling availability, there may be restrictions on some module combinations.

 Our teaching is delivered through several modes including lectures, seminars and workshops.
 Independent study is an important aspect of learning at university and you will be expected to undertake preparatory reading and/or research before you attend your classes.